SophLewDev/SophLewDev/README.md

 ### Treganna Primary School (2017-2018)
 *Learning Support Assistant*
-- Aided autistic children in their learning in a 1:1 environment, provideing creative thinking and patience to accommodate their learning difficulties.
+- Aided autistic children in their learning in a 1:1 environment, providing creative thinking and patience to accommodate their learning difficulties.
 - My excellent communication skills allowed me to create an optimum learning environment for the individual as well as communication effectively with parents.